R-Gaurav/r-gaurav.github.io/_posts/2022-05-22-Spiking-Max-Pooling-in-Convolutional-Spiking-Neural-Networks.md

 ---
 This article is about my [research paper](https://arxiv.org/abs/2205.07076) (accepted at IJCNN 2022) where two methods of spiking-MaxPooling in Convolutional Spiking Neural Networks (SNNs) are proposed; both these methods are entirely deployable on the Loihi neuromorphic hardware.

-#### Learning objectives:
+#### Learning objective:
 * How to do spiking-MaxPooling in Convolutional SNNs?

 This article only serves as a Proof-of-Concept (PoC) demonstration of the two proposed methods with [minimal code](https://github.com/R-Gaurav/SpikingMaxPooling/blob/main/misc/Paper_324_Proof_Of_Concept_Demo.ipynb) to deploy them on Loihi.
 For more details on the entire suite of experiments, results, and analysis please go through the paper linked above.
-For complete code of the experiments please visit my Github [repo](https://github.com/R-Gaurav/SpikingMaxPooling).
+For the complete code of my experiments please visit my Github [repo](https://github.com/R-Gaurav/SpikingMaxPooling).

 ## What's the Problem Statement?